VeryGoodOpenSource/flame_behaviors/CONTRIBUTING.md

 ## License

-By contributing to very_good_evaluate, you agree that your contributions will be licensed under its [license](LICENSE).
+By contributing to flame_behaviors, you agree that your contributions will be licensed under its [license](LICENSE).